mhartl/rails_tutorial_translation_2nd_ed/README.md

 ## Getting started

 To translate the Ruby on Rails Tutorial, simply fork this repository, clone it to your local machine, and get started translating it to your language of choice.
-If you wish to collaborate with other translators, which I recommend, add them as collaborators to the repository as needed.
+If you want to work with other translators (which I certainly encourage), add them as collaborators to the repository as needed.
 At any time, you are free to deploy the result to a URL of your choice.
 Once it's up and ready for public consumption, send the URI to `admin@railstutorial.org` and I'll link to it from the main Rails Tutorial website.

 Since I often make minor fixes to the book, I recommend occasionally merging in changes from the master branch.
 If merging causes too many conflicts, you can omit this optional step.